caique39/your-own-wrapped/README.md

-# Story Wrapped Creator
+# Wrapped Creator

 A React-based web application that allows you to create your own "Wrapped" experience, similar to Spotify's year-end review.
 Create engaging, interactive slideshows with various types of content displays including statistics, charts, lists, and media.

 ## 🚀 Live Demo

-Check out the live demo at: [Story Wrapped Demo](https://story-wrapped.vercel.app/)
+Check out the live demo at: [Wrapped Demo](https://your-own-wrapped.netlify.app/)

 ## 🎯 Features